KorieDrakeChaney/Learn-WebGl-With-Rust/book/src/chapter_2.md

 ```

 <div style = "padding:2%;background-color : rgba(0, 0, 0, 0.05); border-left : solid black 2px; border-right : solid black 2px; border-bottom : solid black 2px; border-top : solid black 2px;">
-Now if you disect this , it shouldn't be all that scary, first we retrieve <b>window</b>, by unwrapping, then we get the <b>document</b> by unwrapping.
+Now if you dissect this , it shouldn't be all that scary, first we retrieve <b>window</b>, by unwrapping, then we get the <b>document</b> by unwrapping.

 After getting the document, we can get the canvas by doing a normal javascript function<b>
 <a style="color:rgba(100, 155, 155, 1); text-decoration:underline;" href="https://docs.rs/web-sys/0.3.27/web_sys/struct.Document.html#method.get_element_by_id" target="_blank">get_element_by_id</a>("~~~~")</b>, which the id we put for our canvas element was "canvas", then of course we unwrap.